luisoibarra/pdf-latex-generator/README.md

 ### Word template requirements

+- The template must provide a `template.docx` file in the template's root folder.
 - The services uses [libreoffice](https://www.libreoffice.org/) and [docxtpl](https://pypi.org/project/docxtpl/) to build to pdf and replace tags.
   - Need to see the limitations of these tools when building templates.
   - For templates examples for [docxtpl](https://github.com/elapouya/python-docx-template/tree/master) see [here](https://github.com/elapouya/python-docx-template/tree/master/tests/templates)